bachka/raspi3-nginx-ssl-webserver/README.md

 # raspi3-nginx-ssl-webserver
-A project to run a cheap, safe, standalone webserver
+A project to run a cheap, safe, standalone and complete self control webserver